marcenacp/kubeasy/README.md

 ### Development pattern

-Help me develop `kubeasy`!
-I use development patterns that are very similar to react-redux.
+I use [blessed](https://github.com/chjj/blessed) to render the command-line interface, and Node's [EventEmitter](https://nodejs.org/api/events.html) to propagate data between hooks and widgets.

 - **Hooks** (in `src/hooks`) get data from Kubernetes using `kubectl` and store it in the state.
-They are equivalent of sagas and reducers in Redux.

 - **Widgets** (in `src/widgets`) watch inputs from user and render the command-line interface according to the state.
-They are equivalent of components in React.

 ### Useful commands